Charley Hull: 2024

 Hull finished in a tie for second, three strokes behind Alexandra Försterling at the Aramco Team Series-Tampa in March.
-After Hull then finished tenth at the Fir Hills Seri Pak Championship, former Solheim Cup player Trish Johnson questioned Hull's aggressive approach to the game and said "She doesn't win anywhere near enough for her talent...The thing with Charley is you're never going to change her...She's just going to go for every pin."
+After Hull then finished tenth at the Fir Hills Seri Pak Championship, former Solheim Cup player Trish Johnson questioned Hull's aggressive approach to the game and said: "She doesn't win anywhere near enough for her talent [...]
+The thing with Charley is you're never going to change her [...]
+She's just going to go for every pin."
 Hull was later selected by Great Britain for the 2024 Summer Olympics in Paris.
 She endured a 'difficult' first round where she shot a nine-over-par 81, to fall 16 shots off the gold medal position.
-Hull fought back and eventually finished T27th on one-over-par, eleven strokes behind gold medal winner Lydia Ko.
+Hull fought back and eventually finished tied-27th on one-over-par, eleven strokes behind gold medal winner Lydia Ko.
 Hull competed for Europe in the 2024 Solheim Cup, which was staged at the Robert Trent Jones Golf Club in Gainesville, Virginia.
 She won three of her five matches, including a 6 and 4 victory against Nelly Korda in the final day singles, but could not prevent the United States securing the overall victory.
-Hull finished the event with a 320 record.
+Hull finished the event with a 3–2–0 record.

 In November, Hull clinched her first victory since 2022 when she triumphed in the Aramco Team Series event in Riyadh.
 She won the tournament by three strokes and ended a sequence of finishing runner-up six times without victory.
-She then finished T2nd at The Annika, three strokes behind Nelly Korda.
+She then finished tied-2nd at The Annika, three strokes behind Nelly Korda.
 Hull had taken a one-stroke lead into the final round but shot a one-over-par 71 to slip back.
 After the tournament, in which Hull finished her round in increasing darkness, Hull was critical of slow play by several of her fellow professionals, and called for punishments, starting at two-shot penalties, up to the loss of Tour Cards for repeat offenders.
 She ended the year as the world number ten.